For partnership and business-related enquiries, please get in touch.

 • The Stop: Ask your driver to stop at a Nadi supermarket for water/snacks—they are happy to wait!

-• Cash: Get FJ$100 in small notes for the Bula Bus and tips.
+• Cash: Get FJ$200 in small notes ($5 and $10) specifically for tips and market visits for fresh fruit and vegetables.
 If the ATM won’t give you small denominations ask your driver to help you, if he can’t, you can always break it at the supermarket on the way to the island.
+Alternatively there is a Westpac outlet in the arrivals terminal to break the cash for you.

 • Bus: Get a bus card from the vodafone outlet at the airport.